nasa/cumulus/scripts/generate_records/README.md

 generate_db_records.js is tested to run with both node v16.19.0 and v20.12.2

 ## Configuration
-the script can be configured either through command line arguments of environment variables (or both), preferring command line arguments if both are supplied
+the script can be configured either through command line arguments or environment variables (or both), preferring command line arguments if both are supplied

 | Argument    | Environment | Default | Description |
 | --- | :----: | :----: | ---: |